Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 SAUTERNES & BARSAC

-Sigalas Rabaud impressed with loads of grapefruit, pear and dried apricots on the nose, delightful sweetness and acidity on the palate, great balance, Lingering finish.
+Sigalas Rabaud impressed with loads of grapefruit, pear, and dried apricots on the nose, delightful sweetness and acidity on the palate, great balance, Lingering finish.
 93p.

-Caillou did also show superb intensity, pear and sweet oranges, a lot of sweetness and corresponding acidity and smooth finish.
+Caillou also showed superb intensity, pear, sweet oranges, sweetness, corresponding acidity, and a smooth finish.
 91-92p.

 Suduiraut tasted closed and wasn't ready to show its qualities.
 My rating may be too conservative.
 91p.

-Rayne Vigneau showed elegant touch with fine flavors, acidity and smooth aftertaste.
+Rayne Vigneau showed elegant touch with fine flavors, acidity, and smooth aftertaste.
 90-91p.

 PÉSSAC-LÉOGNAN